NLPVirtualVoid/NLP_project/README.md

 Standard workflow should work like this:

+N.B.
+All commands below should be executed on the terminal command line when in the **project directory**

 1. Ensure your copy of main is up to date with the remote and create a feature branch off this for your upcoming changes:

 ```bash